 Putting Businesses Expenses on the Right Credit Card

 Dolly and Jack’s situation is a great case study in how to maximize small business expenses, because they regularly charge thousands of dollars to credit cards each month.
 Mostly from having to pay the materials suppliers of their blinds and shades business.

-Between the two of them, she and her husband already have a few rewards cards, including 2 Capital One cards, the Chase Ink Cash card, the Chase Hyatt card, and the Chase United Explorer card.
-But put most of their charges on their Capital One Spark Miles for Business card and their Chase Ink Cash card, because they like the simple earnings and redemption structure of both.
+Between the two of them, she and her husband already have a few rewards cards, including 2 Capital One cards, the Chase Ink Business Cash Credit Card, the Chase Hyatt card, and the Chase United Explorer card.
+But put most of their charges on their Capital One Spark Miles for Business card and their Chase Ink Business Cash Credit Card, because they like the simple earnings and redemption structure of both.

 They want to take at least 3 international trips over the next ~18 months, to spots like Europe, Ecuador, and South Africa.
 But she had concerns about getting into the miles & points hobby, like:

 - Managing multiple cards (tracking sign-up bonuses, annual fee dates, etc.)

 - Earning the best rate for their most common purchases